 In December, incendiary bombs set off a fire which guts much of the New Cross Main Building.

-Repairs to the war-torn College carried out.
+Repairs to the war-torn buildings are carried out.

-The College expands degree-level and teacher-training work and greatly increased its student intake.
+Goldsmiths expands degree-level and teacher-training work and greatly increased its student intake.
 In this fertile period, the Lockwood, Whitehead and Education Buildings, the extension of the Main Building, Warmington Tower and St James's Hall are erected.

 St Gabriel's and Rachel McMillan Colleges of Education are merged with Goldsmiths.